min2ha/ukwa-site/content/target/28475424/index.en.md

   "subject": "European Parliament Elections 2014"
 }

-# Julie Girling  (Conservative MEP for the South West and Gibraltar)

 Julie Girling stood as Conservative candidate for the South West and Gibraltar at the 2009 European Parliament election and was elected to serve as MEP.
 She stood for re-election in 2014 and was successful.